 - I love you I love you

 Parents with positive values and expectancies are more likely to exhibit pro-social behavior and provide support and encouragement.
-They can also be taught to talk with their children about their perceptions of and preferences for sideline behavior, because the parent-child agreement influences that child’s sport experience.
-If the youth sports experience is to be the best it can be for all participants, not just the highly skilled ones, it is necessary that adults change their perspective and realign it to what the kids want (Educated Sport Parent.)
+They can also be taught to talk with their children about their perceptions of and preferences for sideline behavior because the parent-child agreement influences that child’s sports experience.
+If the youth sports experience is to be the best it can be for all participants, not just the highly skilled ones, it is necessary that adults change their perspective and realign it to what the kids want (Educated Sports Parent.)

 The Sporting Influencer

 Click here to download the free “Helpful or Harmful: